If you have been inspired by the BBC Stargazing Live series - then take a look at our

 Duration : 2 hours (approx.)

-In the event of a cloudy night, we will provide a free talk instead.
+In the event of a cloudy night, we can provide a free talk instead.

 Guests who have taken courses said: